rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   ```

-  The "summary" command summarizes all the attributes, how many, how much, minimum values, maximum values, etc. Notice the reference to the given columns (attributes) of the table using the order numbers for the columns.
+  The "summary" command summarizes all the mentioned attributes, how many, how much, minimum values, maximum values, etc. Notice the reference to the given columns (attributes) of the table using the order numbers for the columns.
+You can also see a summary of individual attributes by specifying a specific column by name or number.

   ![summary](./images/summary9-31.png#thumbnail)